NotKieru/NotKieru/README.md

-### Olá, sou Isequiel Nascimento, estudante de engenharia da computação no IFCE
+### Hello, I'm Isequiel Nascimento, student of computer engineering at IFCE

 - 🔭 Currently working with frontend